Toys "R" Us: Product safety

 Toys "R" Us had reportedly implemented high safety standards in 2007 and had vowed to take an aggressive approach towards holding vendors accountable for meeting those standards.
 Former chairman and CEO Gerald L. Storch, testifying before the Senate Appropriations Subcommittee on Financial Services and General Government on toy safety in September 2007, said he supported new legislation strengthening toy-safety standards and outlined new initiatives the retailer had set forth to ensure that its customers receive timely information on recalls (including a new website).

 In 2008, the company introduced stricter product safety standards exceeding federal requirements.
 Among the new standards was a requirement for materials inside toys to meet a standard of 250 parts per million of lead for all products manufactured exclusively for the retailer (compared with the federal standard of 600 ppm).
 Toys "R" Us also announced the requirement that baby products be produced without the addition of phthalates, which have raised concerns about infant safety.
 The company had adjusted its requirements to meet new federal standards enacted with the Consumer Product Safety Improvement Act of 2008.

 Feature film

-Toys "R" Us in Rome, Georgia, taken in 2006.
+A Toys "R" Us store in Rome, Georgia, taken in 2006.
 After the store's closure, the site became the filming location of Spirit Halloween: The Movie.

 A feature film is in development, produced by Story Kitchen and Toys “R” Us Studios, as announced on April 22, 2025.
 Toys "R" Us was also featured in several feature films, including The Blues Brothers (1980), Eloise at Christmastime (2003), which featured the Times Square flagship store, and Roofman (2025).
 Spirit Halloween: The Movie (2022) was filmed at a Spirit Halloween formerly occupied by Toys "R" Us.